delano-m/spotify-weekly-app/README.md

 # Spotify Weekly App

-This app allows you to log into your own Spotify account And saves your Discover Weekly tracks into another playlist
+This app allows you to log into your own Spotify account and saves your Discover Weekly tracks into another playlist